Curious about options trading … but unclear about how it works or how to get started?

 - Is there enough liquidity in the market for this trade to be viable?

-Too big or too small position size.
-Don’t be timid, but don’t be greedy … Where’s the middle ground for your position size?
-That will depend on you and your account.
-Some traders will choose a position size based on a percentage of their account.
-Others will stick to certain sized chunks of money for trades.
+Wrong position size.
+Where’s the middle ground for your position size?
+That depends on you and your account.
+Some traders choose a position size based on a percentage of their account.
+Others stick to a sum for every trade.
 Ultimately, never trade more than you can lose.

 Best Options Trading Platform